simeonlin/qute-blog/README.md

 - [ ] Include Qute-Extenstion -> Error

 ## Setup of the Keys for the JWT Part
-To test the application you need a key-pair for the authentification with the JWT-session-token.
+During the Start of the Service, a key-pair for the authentification with the JWT-session-token is generated.
-For this you can for example once Start the KeyGeneratorHelper-Class.
+Don't use this approach in productive Environment with scaling.

 ## Start in Dev-Mode
 To get the app running you need a MYSQL-Database.
 You can